sourcegraph/cody/TESTING.md

 * Scrollbar is **not moving automatically** while new message tokens are generated.
 You can easily read older messages without interruptions and scrolling is smooth.

+## Code Search

+All `Code Search` actions are available under the same `Sourcegraph` right-click context menu, so for simplicity, we describe only the **Expected behaviours**.

+To open the context menu:

+1. Open a file in the repository that is indexed by Sourcegraph.
+2. Select the fragment of code you want to search for (for example: `System.out.println` or `println` may be the simplest candidate).
+3. Right-click on selected fragment, navigate to the `Sourcegraph` sub-menu and choose one of the actions.

+### Find with Sourcegraph...

+// todo, it's not working for me

+### Search Selection on Sourcegraph Web

+#### Expected behaviour:

+1. The browser is launched.
+2. The result is a list of fragments that are found in **all indexed repositories**.

+### Search Selection in Repository on Sourcegraph Web

+#### Expected behaviour:

+1. The browser is launched.
+2. The result is a list of fragments that are found **within the same repository** from which the searched fragment originates.

+### Open Selection on Sourcegraph Web

+#### Expected behaviour:

+1. The browser is launched.
+2. The result is a **single indexed file** from which the searched fragment originates.
+3. The line with fragment is visible and there is no need to manually scroll to it.

+### Copy Sourcegraph File Link

+#### Expected behaviour:

+1. A link is copied to the clipboard.
+2. Notification pops up with successful message.
+3. After pasting the link into the browser, the Code Search page opens with the file and the exact line from which the searched fragment originates.

 ## [Product-led growth](https://handbook.sourcegraph.com/departments/data-analytics/product-led-growth/)

 ### Cody Free/Pro subscription tab